rehierl/node-tree-outliner/4-extensions/0-0-extensions.md

 ```

 **CLARIFICATION**
 There is only one generic type of end-marker nodes.
-That is, the only option
+That is, the only viable
-which allows to define conflict free close modifiers is, if presequent sections
+option to define conflict free close modifiers is, if presequent sections are
-are closed when entering a node's enter event (i.e. cases 1 and 2).
+closed when entering a node's enter event (i.e. cases 1 and 2).

 That is, because there are initially only two types possible:

 * type-1 (cases 1,2): close sections before entering a node, and
 * type-2 (cases 7,8): close sections after exiting a node.

-And, because of that, the definition of close modifiers would have to allow to
+And, because of that, the definition of close modifiers would have
-distinguish between those two types.
+to allow to distinguish between those two types.
 For example by ...

 * notation 1: `<div roles="close_enter:N">` vs. `<div roles="close_exit:N">`
 * notation 2: `<div roles="close:N">` vs. `</div roles="close:N">`